5 Common AI Mistakes That Beginners make (and How to Fix Them Fast)

 If you've been making these mistakes (we all have):

-• Pick one AI tool you'll focus on mastering - our tool guide can help you choose
+• Pick one AI tool you'll focus on mastering - start with ChatGPT or Claude for writing tasks, then expand once you're comfortable

 • Practice the conversation approach - ask follow-up questions instead of expecting perfection immediately